jennguyen1/nhuyhoa/_posts/2016-03-15-Python-Basics.md

 For more information on string functions see [the post on regular expressions][regex_post]{:target = "_blank"}.

 For printing, strings may be formatted: `"%s is %d years old" % (name, age)`.

 The following are examples of formats

 * string: `%s`
 * integers: `%d`
 * floating point numbers: `%<nchar>.<ndecimals>f`

+A number of variables may be concatenated to a template using a dictionary

+{% highlight python %}
+template = 'blah blah %(apple)s blah blah %(banana)s blah %(orange)s'

+# using a dictionary
+dt = {'apple': 'test1', 'banana': 'test2', 'orange': 'test3'}
+template % dt

+# using variables (apple, banana, orange) in the local environment
+template % local()
+{% endhighlight %}

 ## Lists